mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `isNull` method

-The `isNull` method have been removed, you can replace it with a very basic check:
+The `isNull` method have been removed.
+You can replace it with a very basic check:

 ```diff
 -const isNull = adapter.isNull(value);